Skip to main content

 PowerShell process restriction

-Some security solutions do not allow the installation and/or self-update of FlexxAgent to be performed effectively, as is the case with Trend Micro.
+Some security solutions do not allow the installation and/or self-update of FlexxAgent to be performed effectively.
+During the process, the installer might return the message:

 The process was terminated with errors.
 A corrupted installation was detected due to external processes.
 This is usually caused by antivirus activity.
 Please check your antivirus settings.

-To solve this, Flexxible recommends excluding the following files from the device:
+To resolve it, Flexxible recommends excluding the following items:

 C:\Windows\Temp\FlexxibleIT